Location: |

 1964 | the cave was modernized by Otto Langer junior. |

 The cave is today named Einhornhöhle (Unicorn Cave), because of the bone breccia of cave bear bones which was found inside.
-This is obviously a joke, because cave bear bones were thought to be unicorn bones until the 17th century, but the cave was discovered in 1927.
+This is obviously a joke, because cave bear bones were thought to be unicorn bones until the 17th century, but the cave was first explored in 1927.
 The cave is also known as Hirnflitzsteinhöhle and Oakirnlucke, both terms are from the local dialect and incomprehensible even for native German speakers.
+They are probably not translated for good reason.
 It seems Otto Langer was a prankster, he also placed a statue of Saint Barbara, the patron Saint of the miners in a niche.
-There has never been any mining in the area.
+There was never any mining in the cave, but it makes the tour a little more interesting.

 But the cave is quite small and the most interesting thing is probably the view from the entrance and the spectacular cliff where it is located.
 This was the reason why lately a via ferrata named Währinger Klettersteig was created.
 It has difficulty C and leads up 100 m a vertical limestone wall, with claws and a ladder, even a small cave is crossed.
 Descend is on the access path of the show cave.
 Another, much older, via ferrata named Drobilsteig starts at the cave and leads up to the Herrgotschnitzerhaus, a restaurant on top of the Hohe Wand mountain.
 It’s mostly in the forest and has several long iron ladders.